vannizhang/react-d3-charts/src/BarChart/README.md

 />
 ```

-Show Sticky Label text
+**Show Sticky Label text**
 ---

-Here is an example of showing label text for each bar.
+Here is an example of showing sticky label text for each bar.
 ```js
 <BarChartBasic
   data={[